Deployment for Finance Transformation: Ensuring a Successful Go-Live

 Change Management and Employee Relations

 In many legal frameworks, specific employee relations activities are mandatory when work is off-shored.
-However, even in locations where requirements are low, organisations often have values and approaches that they want to uphold during the deployment of organisational transformation, so it is essential to recognise employee/industrial relations.
+However, even in locations where requirements are few, organisations often have values and approaches that they want to uphold during the deployment of organisational transformation, so it is essential to recognise employee/industrial relations.

 Given the scale of change involved, it is critical to have a robust change management plan that appropriately recognises the change’s extent, nature and depth.